WMFO/archive-server/README.md

 ## Versions

+### 1.4 (3/16/2017)

+Full support for partial files.

+Todo: reimplement "stale file" logic to actually check for presence of transcode process.
+File modify time keeps breaking for unknown reason even with the php cache purging.
+Extended file modification thresholds in the interim.

 ### 1.3 (3/16/2017)

 Archive server will error out and provide a status message while a FLAC file is transcoding.
 Downloads before transcode was complete had a botched checksum and were unplayable on many devices.